 00130.40 Contract Submittals

-- Before the Agency will execute the Contract, the successful Bidder shall furnish the following:
+- The Agency, in its sole discretion, may require execution of documents identified in subsections (a), (b) and (c) with a form of electronic signature (including but not limited to sealing and signing) acceptable to the Agency.
+Before the Agency will execute the Contract, the successful Bidder shall furnish the following:

 (a) Performance and Payment Bonds - When Awarded the Contract, the successful Bidder shall furnish a Performance Bond and a Payment Bond of a Surety authorized to do business in the State of Oregon.